DUTIES OF REMAINDERMEN: SOMETIMES BENEFICIARIES HAVE DUTIES, TOO!

 A recent case from the Fourth District Court of Appeals provides a good example of the issues that arise in disputes between life tenants and remaindermen in the context of real property inherited through a probate estate.
 Vaughn v.
 Boerckel, 34 Fla.L.Weekly D2168 (Fla.4th DCA October 21, 2009) involved a decedent who devised the residue of his estate to a trust.
 The plaintiffs were three remaindermen who were each given a remainder interest in separate real estate properties by the trust.
 Each of the properties produces rental income to the trust.
 The Plaintiffs sued the decedent’s widow, who was also the life tenant of the real estate properties (and the trustee of the trust) for an injunction and an accounting.

-According to the plaintiffs in Vaughn each of the properties were being wasted by widow due to her failure to keep the real estate taxes current and failing to keep the property in good repair by allowing code enforcement violations to occur.
+According to the plaintiffs in Vaughn, each of the properties was being wasted by the widow due to her failure to keep the real estate taxes current and failing to keep the property in good repair by allowing code enforcement violations to occur.
 Also, there were allegations that the widow had failed to pay the homeowners association monthly maintenance charges due.

 The Fourth District Court of Appeals, in ruling on the trial court’s dismissal of some of the Plaintiff’s claims, issued an opinion holding that among the remedies that could be pursued by the remaindermen was the right to sue the life tenant individually for money damages.
 According to the Fourth District, the remaindermen should be permitted to seek and foreclose on an equitable lien against the real property.
 The Court reached this conclusion because “a life tenant who commits an unreasonable act which results in damage to the corpus of the property or the remaindermen may be liable for damages.”